-The existing soils within the areas of proposed retaining and non-retaining site walls should be overexcavated to a depth of at least 2 feet below foundation bearing grade and replaced as compacted structural fill as discussed above for the proposed building pad.
-Any undocumented fill soils within any of these foundation areas should be removed in their entirety.
-The overexcavation areas should extend at least 5 feet beyond the foundation perimeters, and to an extent equal to the depth of fill below the new foundations.
-Please note that erection pads are considered to be part of the foundation system.
-These overexcavation recommendations apply to erection pads also.
-The overexcavation subgrade soils should be evaluated by the geotechnical engineer prior to scarifying, moisture conditioning, and recompacting the upper 12 inches of exposed subgrade soils, as discussed for the building areas.
+The existing soils within the areas of proposed retaining and non-retaining site walls should be overexcavated to a depth of at least 3 feet below foundation bearing grade and replaced as compacted structural fill.
+Subgrades for erection pads for concrete tilt-up walls are considered to be a part of the foundation system and should also be overexcavated.
+Additional overexcavation may be required if porous or collapsible alluvium is encountered, as discussed above.
+The overexcavation subgrade soils should be evaluated by the geotechnical engineer prior to scarifying, moisture conditioning and recompacting the upper 12 inches of exposed subgrade soils.
 The previously excavated soils may then be replaced as compacted structural fill.

-If the full lateral extent of overexcavation is not achievable for the proposed walls, foundation elements must be redesigned using a lower bearing pressure.
+If the full lateral extent of overexcavation is not achievable for the proposed walls, the foundations should be redesigned using a lower bearing pressure.
 The geotechnical engineer of record should be contacted for recommendations pertaining to this type of condition.

-Treatment of Existing Soils: Parking Areas
+Treatment of Existing Soils: Parking and Drive Areas

-Based on economic considerations, overexcavation of the undocumented fill soils and surficial alluvial soils in the new parking areas is not considered warranted, with the exception of areas where lower strength or unstable soils are identified by the geotechnical engineer during grading.
+Based on economic considerations, overexcavation of the alluvial soils in the new parking and drive areas is not considered warranted, with the exception of areas where lower strength, or unstable soils are identified by the geotechnical engineer during grading.

-Subgrade preparation in the new parking areas should initially consist of removal of all soils disturbed during stripping operations.
+Subgrade preparation in the new parking and drive areas should initially consist of removal of all soils disturbed during stripping.
 The geotechnical engineer should then evaluate the subgrade to identify any areas of additional unsuitable soils.
 The subgrade soils should then be scarified to a depth of $12\pm$ inches, moisture conditioned to 0 to 4 percent above optimum, and recompacted to at least 90 percent of the ASTM D-1557 maximum dry density.
-Based on the presence of variable strength fill and younger alluvial soils throughout the site, it is expected that some isolated areas of additional overexcavation may be required to remove zones of lower strength, unsuitable soils.
+Based on the presence of variable strength alluvial soils throughout the site, it is expected that some isolated areas of additional overexcavation may be required to remove zones of lower strength, unsuitable soils.

 The grading recommendations presented above for the proposed parking and drive areas assume that the owner and/or developer can tolerate minor amounts of settlement within the proposed parking areas.
-The grading recommendations presented above do not completely mitigate the extent of existing fill soils and younger alluvium in the parking areas.
+The grading recommendations presented above do not completely mitigate the extent of existing undocumented fill soils and low strength younger alluvium in the parking areas.
 As such, settlement and associated pavement distress could occur.
 Typically, repair of such distressed areas involves significantly lower costs than completely mitigating these soils at the time of construction.
 If the owner cannot tolerate the risk of such settlements, the parking and drive areas should be overexcavated to a depth of 2 feet below proposed pavement subgrade elevation, with the resulting soils replaced as compacted structural fill.